Home

 Within an hour after arriving home, "supper had just been finished and the veteran had pushed back his chair and was relating events of the grand encampment when he suddenly collapsed and within a few minutes was dead from apoplexy."

-Amanda, seen at left, lived another 15 years.
-She passed away on March 15, 1930, at the age of 85.
-The Courier said she was "one of the oldest and best known residents of Springfield township.
-She was laid to rest beside her husband.
+Suffering from inflammation of her intestinal tract, she passed away on March 15, 1930, at the age of 85.
+In an obituary, the Courier said she "had been ill for several months" and died "from the infirmities of age."
+The obituary added that she was "one of the oldest and best known residents of Springfield township."
+Her remains were placed into eternal rest beside her husband.

 Son John was an entrepreneur who ran his own general store for many years in Normalville.
 He was active in the region's politics and economic development, and once served as Clerk of Springfield township.